dEAduction/dEAduction/tools/github-issues/labels.md

 	- status::on hold
 	- status::ready for PR
 	- status::ready for review
-- Approvation labels (see one other above):
+- Approbation labels (see one other above):
 	- approved::no
 	- approved::undecided
 	- approved::yes